Resources and Documents

 2.4 Game Patches, Updates, and Firmware

-Players are responsible for ensuring they have the latest game update downloaded prior to the start of the tournament and that the latest software update has been performed on their system.
-Players may be penalized, including Disqualification, if their game is found to be missing the latest update, or if their system is not running on the latest firmware at any time during the tournament.
+Competitors are responsible for ensuring they have the latest game update downloaded prior to the start of the tournament and that the latest software update has been performed on their system.
+Competitors may be penalized, including Disqualification, if their game is found to be missing the latest update, or if their system is not running on the latest firmware at any time during the tournament.

 2.5 Connectivity